What makes CMS different?

 How many drug screens does CMS report per year?

-In 2016 we expect to report over 100,000 drug screens with the majority of negatives being reported to our clients in less than seven minutes after being released from the lab.
+This year we expect to report over 100,000 drug screens with the majority of negatives being reported to our clients in less than seven minutes after being released from the lab.

 How does the drug screen process work?